-The abovementioned standards and interpretations issued by the IASB have not yet endorsed by the FSC, and the actual effective dates are to be determined by the FSC.
-As the Company is currently determining the potential impact of the standards and interpretations, all other standards and interpretations have no material impact on the Company.
+The abovementioned standards and interpretations issued by the IASB have not yet endorsed by the FSC at the date when the Company's financial statements were authorized for issue, the local effective dates are to be determined by the FSC.
+As the Company is still currently determining the potential impact of the new or amended standards and interpretations listed under (A) and (C) to (F), it is not practicable to estimate their impact on the Company at this point in time.
+The remaining new or amended standards and interpretations have no material impact on the Company.